jmcastelo/yambopy/README.md

 #### Local installation from this repository (for latest patches)
 Clone this repository in your local machine or cluster, enter the directory and type `pip install .`

+#### Local editable installation from this repository (for developers)
+To be able to edit code and see changes reflected on installed version, clone this repository in your local machine or cluster, enter the directory and type `pip install --editable .`

 #### More information
 Follow the installation steps on the [Yambo wiki](https://wiki.yambo-code.eu/index.php/First_steps_in_Yambopy).